prashant11235/file-query/README.md

 In general it is difficult to make choices in this space without additional context.

-Scaling - esp.
+**Scaling** - esp.
 Horizontal scaling

-To facilitate our service for horizontal scaling - we need to make it stateless
+To facilitate our service for horizontal scaling - we need to make it stateless.

-Key idea: - we need to separate read and write paths
+Key idea: - separate read and write paths

 Read-Replica pattern:
 - A main node - that processes write/update promotion immutably